High-contrast random composites: homogenisation framework and new spectral phenomena: Convergence of the spectra

-On the other hand, since $1$-periodic and $2$-periodic distribution of inclusions provide the greatest and the smallest possible density of the distribution of inclusions in this example, one can easily conclude that equalities are attained in \eqref{114} and \eqref{115a} when $\int_{Y_1} b(\cdot,\lambda) <0$ and $\int_{Y_1} b(\cdot,\lambda) \geq 0$, respectively.
+On the other hand, since $1$-periodic and $2$-periodic distribution provide the greatest and the smallest possible inclusion density, it follows that equalities in \eqref{114} and \eqref{115a} are attained when $\int_{Y_1} b(\cdot,\lambda) <0$ and $\int_{Y_1} b(\cdot,\lambda) \geq 0$, respectively.
+Thus